Monday, November 23, 2015

 Like Bill Harrison the year before, Derr did not require a pit stop in winning the long-endurance contest.
 His time for the 100-miler was 1 hour, 47 minutes, and 34 seconds.
 The fast condition of the track also enabled Derr and Buchanan to establish one-lap track record of 30.10 seconds in the time trials.
 A crowd of 7,500 watched the afternoon events.

-As dominant as Beauchamp was in the ’56 race, nothing could compare to what he would do on August 18, 1957.
+On August 18, 1957.
 Before an estimated 7,500 fans, Beauchamp would establish two IMCA world records and as the Cedar Rapids Gazette would report, “blow the doors off of 16 other competitors” in winning the 200-lapper.

 “The Harlan Flash” won all three races he entered, with a blazing 1 hour, 33 minutes, and 53 second performance in the 100-mile tour topping his list of accomplishments.
 He trimmed almost 5 minutes off the record he had set at the Minnesota State Fair in St. Paul in September of 1956.
 Earlier in the afternoon, Beauchamp set a new 8-lap, 4-mile mark of 3 minutes and 45 seconds in the trophy dash.